 The HP OfficeJet Pro 9015e feels very well-built, with a sturdy plastic body.
 The ink cartridges are held in a movable cartridge bay that feels a bit sluggish to move, but the lid to the bay feels well-made.
 You can also easily access paper jams via the cartridge bay.
 The power cord is detachable, making it easy to replace in case it gets damaged.

-Update 01/26/2022: We reshot our 'In Use Picture' since the initial one didn't have the input tray fully extended.
+Update 01/26/2022: The 'In Use Picture' was reshot since the initial one didn't have the input tray fully extended.

 You need to perform typical inkjet maintenance tasks on the HP OfficeJet Pro 9015e.
 We didn't experience any printhead clogging during our tests, even after letting it sit idle for more than six months.
 If you do experience any issues, you can perform printhead cleaning, printhead alignment, and smear cleaning to help solve the issue.
 The printer needs to be on to access and replace the cartridges, although they're easy to get to using the front panel.
 You can also access the sheet rollers via the front panel and move the cartridge carriage to the side to get to paper jams, but we don't expect jams to be a frequent issue.